QSD-Group/QSDsan/docs/source/index.rst

 Getting Started
 ---------------
-Follow the tutorial to get started!
+To help you familiarize with ``QSDsan``, we include two types of tutorials - topical tutorials that cover on one or multiple classes of ``QSDsan``, or design tutorials that show you how to translate a practical design problem into coding in QSDsan.
+Follow them to get started!

 All tutorials are written using Jupyter Notebook, you can run your own Jupyter environment, or you can visit `this page <https://mybinder.org/v2/gh/QSD-Group/QSDsan/main?filepath=%2Fdocs%2Fsource%2Ftutorials>`_ to run the Jupyter environment in your browser.

-We are updating the tutorials (you will see a note at the start of some tutorials saying updates are coming) and we will add new ones related to uncertainty/sensitivity analyses.

-For each of these tutorials, we are also recording videos where one of the QSD group members will go through the tutorial step-by-step.
+For each of these tutorials and examples, we are also recording videos where one of the QSD group members will go through the material step-by-step.
 We are gradually releasing these videos on our `YouTube channel <https://www.youtube.com/channel/UC8fyVeo9xf10KeuZ_4vC_GA>`_ so subscribe to receive updates!

 .. toctree::
    :maxdepth: 1
-   :caption: Tutorial
+   :caption: Topical Tutorials

    tutorials/0_Quick_Overview
    tutorials/1_Helpful_Basics